nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_configuring.rst

 * :option:`CONFIG_BT_MESH_CDB` - Enables the Configuration Database subsystem.

 The persistent storage of the Bluetooth Mesh provisioning and configuration data is enabled by :option:`CONFIG_BT_SETTINGS`.
-See the Persistent Storage section of :ref:`zephyr:bluetooth-arch` for details.
+See the :ref:`zephyr:bluetooth-persistent-storage` section of :ref:`zephyr:bluetooth-arch` for details.

 Mesh models
 ===========